Illustration of a residential townhouse in central London

 • One-to-One Sessions with Your Case Manager

-Regular meetings with a dedicated case manager and therapist who monitors progress, adapts the programme to evolving needs, and ensures your young person stays focused on their goals—providing continuity and accountability every step of the way.
+Regular meetings with a dedicated case manager who monitors progress, adapts the programme to evolving needs, and ensures your young person stays focused on their goals—providing continuity and accountability every step of the way.

-Parents and young adult child speaking with a professional in a youth rehab session
+Parents and young adult child speaking with a professional

 How It Works